 Freelance platforms offer a convenient place where global companies can hire talent from anywhere in the world.
 Businesses can reduce costs while freelancers can earn dollar payments from anywhere.
 But how do you select the best freelance platform on the internet?
 We help you by providing this guide which details the features and benefits these sites offer to both freelancers as well as enterprises.

-Freelance platforms offer both paid as well as free plans.
+Freelance platform providers offer both paid as well as free plans.
 The paid plans offer more benefits and advantages.
 But you need not put your money in them right away.
-Shortlist a few suitable platforms and register for their free plan.
-This will help you learn the ropes and decide which is the best freelance platform for your skillset and capabilities.
+Shortlist a few suitable platforms and register for their free plan or demo.
+This will help you learn about their programs, do a comparison, and decide which is the best freelance platform for your skillset and capabilities.
 We recommend you check out the following leading freelance sites to start with: DesignContest, Upwork, Freelancer, Guru, and Peopleperhour.
 These sites have received high rankings in our freelance platforms reviews that you can peruse to get info on the features and tools they provide.